 The SSH package enables developers to log into containers and access running application instances, a functionality that did not exist pre-Diego.

-For network security, pre-Diego releases of Cloud Foundry supported
+For network security, pre-Diego releases of PWS supported

-Pre-Diego Cloud Foundry returned an allow, deny, or reject result for the first rule that matched the outbound traffic request parameters, and did not evaluate any lower-priority rules.
-Cloud Foundry evaluated the network traffic rules for an application in the following order:
+Pre-Diego PWS returned an allow, deny, or reject result for the first rule that matched the outbound traffic request parameters, and did not evaluate any lower-priority rules.
+PWS evaluated the network traffic rules for an application in the following order: